opencv/opencv/doc/tutorials/introduction/desktop_java/java_dev_intro.rst

         :alt: SBT output
         :align: center

-You can now import the SBT project using "Import ... -> Existing projects into workspace" from Eclipse.
-Whether you actually do this is optional for the guide; we'll be using SBT to build the project, so if you choose to use Eclipse it will just be as a text editor.
+You can now import the SBT project using :guilabel:`Import ... -> Existing projects into workspace` from Eclipse.
+Whether you actually do this is optional for the guide;
+we'll be using SBT to build the project, so if you choose to use Eclipse it will just be as a text editor.

 To test everything is working, create a simple "Hello OpenCV" application.
-Do this by creating a file "src/main/java/HelloOpenCV.java" with the following contents:
+Do this by creating a file :file:`src/main/java/HelloOpenCV.java` with the following contents:

         .. code-block:: java

             public class HelloOpenCV {
               public static void main(String[] args) {
                 System.out.println("Hello, OpenCV");
              }
            }

-Now execute "run" from the sbt console, or more concisely, run "sbt run" from the command line:
+Now execute ``run`` from the sbt console, or more concisely, run ``sbt run`` from the command line:

         .. code-block:: bash